 NOTE: Students interested in writing a creative thesis (fiction, poetry, drama, or creative non-fiction) must demonstrate significant progress toward the Minor in Creative Writing.

-- Ask a faculty member familiar with your academic performance in the major to write a letter of recommendation, addressed Dr. Robert Davidson, the Honors Adviser.
+- Ask a faculty member familiar with your academic performance in the major to write a letter of recommendation, addressed Dr. Laura Sparks, the Honors Adviser.

 - Select a topic and write a one-page abstract describing your intended project.
-Submit this abstract to Dr. Robert Davidson.
+Submit this abstract to Dr. Laura Sparks.

 - Select a Thesis Director.
 This should be a faculty member who specializes in your area of interest, and who has expressed a willingness to work with you on your project.

 You will be interviewed by the Honors Adviser, the Thesis Director, and the Department Chair.
 Be prepared to give a sense of the general direction your research or writing will take.

 Honors Course Work